dumbie/CtrlUI/Readme.md

 * You can run it as administrator by using the "CtrlUI-Admin" executable.

 ## Known issues
-- Visible overlays may cause washed out colors when HDR is enabled.
 - Overlays may not always show up when you are in a fullscreen application.
 - Alt+Enter controller shortcut may not work for all Windows Store applications.